 When ResultDetectionConditionText is 'Not Detected', 'Present Above Quantification Limit' or 'Present Below Quantification Limit', then DetectionQuantitationLimitTypeName and DetectionQuantitationLimitMeasure must be reported.

-Either ResultMeasure's ResultMeasureValue or ResultDetectionConditionText must be reported, but not both.

 CharacteristicName and ResultStatusIdentifier must be reported.

 When DetectionQuantitationLimit's MeasureValue is reported, DetectionQuantitationLimit's MeasureUnitCode must be reported.

 ActivityDescription’s MonitoringLocationIdentifier may be required depending on the value provided for ActivityTypeCode.
 See the domain value list for ActivityTypeCode for more information.